Court ruling on social cost of carbon upends Biden’s climate plans

 The Justice Department said it intends to appeal the Louisiana judge’s preliminary injunction.
 But in the meantime, the ruling could set off a scramble at federal agencies to redo their analyses of major decisions that relied on the higher social cost of carbon, a top Biden administration official warned in a brief filed Saturday.

-“I understand that a significant number of agency rules and actions would need to be postponed or reworked as a result of the Preliminary Injunction,” wrote Dominic J. Mancini, the deputy administrator of the Office of Information and Regulatory Affairs of the Office of Management and Budget.
+“I understand that a significant number of agency rules and actions would need to be postponed or reworked as a result of the Preliminary Injunction,” wrote Dominic J. Mancini, deputy administrator of the Office of Information and Regulatory Affairs of the Office of Management and Budget.

 “The cumulative burden of the Preliminary Injunction is quite significant,” he added.
 “Regulatory impact analyses and analyses in support of other agency actions are often very complex and time-intensive studies that agencies can spend months developing and refining.”